 Guidance is being developed to support the collection of nationally consistent information in order to monitor progress towards delivery of the target.
 It covers two key areas:

-- Application of Waiting Times Guidance - November 2012 - Guidance and Scenario HEAT Target document now available for Psychological Therapies.
+- Application of Waiting Times Guidance - Guidance and Scenario HEAT Target [364kb] document (updated March 2014) for Psychological Therapies.
 This document will be updated with additional scenarios and guidance as required.

 - Data Standards for recording Psychological Therapies - Tables grouping therapies by domain and intensity have been developed by ISD, NHS NES and key stakeholders.
 The tables are based on mappings from the 2011 Matrix and have been produced to support the local capture of information about therapies being delivered.
 The information could be used locally to examine waiting times by therapy, identify training needs and support service improvement work e.g. demand and capacity analysis.
 The tables been developed for use by those NHS Boards who choose to use them and will be updated over time.
 They can be accessed on the links below:

-Therapies by Intensity - Adult and Older Adults [109kb]
+Therapies by Intensity - Adult and Older Adults [99kb]

-Therapies by Intensity - Children and Young People [116kb]
+Therapies by Intensity - Children and Young People [111kb]

 A Psychological Therapies Implementation and Monitoring Group (PTIMG) has been established to manage issues arising from the implementation and governance of the target.
 The group has representation from a range of stakeholders.
 The terms of reference and membership can be viewed here [57kb].